 What is Poultry farming?

-Poultry farming is raising birds for meat consumption and/or egg production.
-Poultry farming is often raised domestically if you don’t want to go into the commercial aspect of it.
+Poultry farming is the process of raising birds for either meat consumption, egg production, or both.
+Poultry farming can be done domestically if you don’t want to go into the commercial aspect of it.

 What Is Catfish farming?

-Catfish farming is an aquaculture business where you raise fishes whether for commercial purposes or personal consumption.
-Catfish is one of the most popular and also the most consumed type of fish in Africa with hotels, bars, restaurants always demanding it either for making pepper soup or for grilling.
+Catfish farming is an aquaculture business where you raise fish whether for commercial purposes or personal consumption.
+Catfish is one of the most popular and also the most consumed types of fish in Africa with hotels, bars, and restaurants always demanding it either for making pepper soup or for grilling.

-The most common classifications of catfish are Clarias, and Heterobrachus, and Hybrid.
+The most common classifications of catfish are Clarias, Heterobrachus, and Hybrid.

-Factors To Consider Before Starting A Poultry Farming And Catfish Farming
+Factors To Consider Before Starting A Poultry and Catfish Farming

-The first factor you need to consider when deciding on which business to go into is the location of your farm.
+The first factor you need to consider when deciding on which agribusiness to go into is the location of your farm.

-For poultry farming, the location of your farm will decide whether or not you are going to succeed or not.
-For you truly succeed in poultry farming, if you are going into it on a large scale, the farm needs to be located in a place far away from the city, but also not too far to the market.
+For poultry farming, the location of your farm will determine whether or not you are going to succeed.
+For you to truly succeed in poultry farming, if you are going into it on a large scale, the farm needs to be located in a place far away from the city, but also not too far to the market.

-If you are going to make your decision based on the location of your farm, then you should go for catfish farming.
+If you are going to make your decision based on the location of your farm, I will personally recommend you go into farming catfish.